Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 - Another [GBPrinterEmu](https://github.com/dj505/GBPrinterEmu) compatible with the stacksmashing board.
 - The [BitBoy](https://gameboyphoto.bigcartel.com/product/bitboy), a neat Game Boy Printer emulator, printing directly to an SD card, powered by a [PIC24FJ128](https://github.com/Raphael-Boichot/Teardown-of-the-BitBoy-printer-emulator).
 - The [Wifi Printer](https://www.tindie.com/products/Suicidebattery/camera-wifi-printer-for-gameboy/) on Tindie, based on ESP8266.
+- The [espgbprint], an ESP8266 Gameboy Printer Emulator by Gaunsessa.
 - The [Game Boy Printer emulator](https://bennvenn.myshopify.com/products/gameboy-printer-emulator-kit) by Benn Venn, based on STM32.
 - The [first ever Game Boy printer emulator](https://github.com/Raphael-Boichot/A-Game-Boy-Printer-emulator-in-1998) by Martin Eyre, dating from 1998 and using a parallel port and DOS.
 - An [ESP32 Game Boy Printer emulator](https://github.com/tidklaas/esp32-gameboy-printer) by tidklaas based on an [ESP8266 version](https://github.com/applefreak/esp8266-gameboy-printer) by applefreak.
 Also a branch based on this emulator compatible with the [Phomemo T02 printer](https://github.com/iamjackg/esp32-phomemo-gameboy-printer) by iamjackg.